qsecure-labs/overlord/README.md

 |`redirector_id`|Yes   	    |ID of the redirector to set up.                            |

 ### webserver
-Creates a web server of the provider of choice in the cloud.
-SSH keys for each instance will be outputted to the ```redbaron/data/ssh_keys``` folder.
+Creates a web server of the provider of choice on the cloud.
+SSH keys for each instance will be generated in the ```redbaron/data/ssh_keys``` folder.

 |Variable   	|Required   |Description   	                                            |
 |---	        |---	    |---	                                                        |